-Students interested in pursuing the combined BS in Electrical Engineering/MS in Telecommunications and Networking should first consult with the Graduate Program Advisor to obtain the supplemental application form.
-This form must be filled out with the assistance of the student’s undergraduate advisor.
-It is used to ensure that the student has the appropriate number of credits to be eligible for the combined program.
-Students should then return the required documents to the Graduate Program Advisor to be submitted for review and processing.
+Students interested in pursuing the combined BS in Electrical Engineering/MS in Telecommunications and Networking should first consult with the Graduate Program Advisor.
+Students can submit the application online by logging into your MyFIU student portal and selecting the Admission Tile, then selecting the Accelerated Pathways App.
 Students selected for admission will be notified via email.
 Students should not begin taking graduate-level courses until they have been formally notified of their acceptance and their admission term has begun.

 Current enrollment in Bachelor of Science in Electrical Engineering program at FIU.

-Completed at least 75 credits but no more than 90 credits; that is, the student must have at least 30 credits left to complete for the major.
+Completed at least 75 credits the student should have at least 30 credits left to complete for the major.

 Current GPA of 3.3 or higher.